 Adds 256 to all glyph node subtypes in the node list starting at n, except that if the value is 1, it adds only 255.
 The special handling of 1 means that characters will become glyphs after subtraction of 256.
 A single character can be marked by the singular call.
-The second argument is option and indicates the end of a range.
+The second argument is optional and indicates the end of a range.

-8.2.1.38 node.last\node
+8.2.1.40 node.last_node